Programming & Data Processing

 Sierpinski Carpet Generator: How to Create Fractals Online with Custom Depth and Colors

-You need a Sierpinski Carpet for a math class, a generative art project, or a programming exercise — but writing the recursive rendering code from scratch feels like overkill for a quick visualization.
-The Sierpinski Carpet generator on wtools.com lets you skip the boilerplate and produce publication-ready fractal images in seconds, with full control over iteration depth, canvas size, and colors.
+Say you need a Sierpinski Carpet for a math class, a generative art piece, or a coding exercise.
+Writing the recursive rendering from scratch is a lot of work for what might be a five-minute need.
+The Sierpinski Carpet generator on wtools.com handles the boring parts so you can go straight to a usable fractal image, with controls for iteration depth, canvas size, and colors.

-This guide covers what the Sierpinski Carpet actually is, how the generator works, and how to get the most out of every setting.
+Below I'll walk through what the Sierpinski Carpet actually is, how the generator works, and what the different settings do.

-The Sierpinski Carpet is a plane fractal first described by Polish mathematician Wacław Sierpiński in 1916.
-It begins with a filled square.
-At each iteration, the square is divided into a 3×3 grid of nine equal sub-squares, and the center sub-square is removed.
-The same operation is then applied recursively to each of the remaining eight sub-squares.
+The Sierpinski Carpet is a plane fractal that Polish mathematician Wacław Sierpiński described in 1916.
+You start with a filled square.
+Divide it into a 3×3 grid of nine equal sub-squares, then remove the center one.
+Now do the same thing to each of the remaining eight sub-squares.
+Repeat forever.

-After infinite iterations the result is a set with a Hausdorff dimension of log 8 / log 3 ≈ 1.8928 — more than a line but less than a full plane.
-In practice, even five or six iterations produce a pattern complex enough for most visual and educational purposes.
+After infinite iterations you get a set with a Hausdorff dimension of log 8 / log 3 ≈ 1.8928, which puts it somewhere between a line and a full plane.
+In practice, five or six iterations give you a pattern detailed enough for most visual and educational work.

-- Zero area: The total removed area approaches 100% of the original square as iterations approach infinity.
+• Zero area: The total removed area approaches 100% of the original square as iterations go to infinity.

-- Fractal dimension: Approximately 1.893, which quantifies how the carpet fills space more densely than a line but less completely than a solid square.
+• Fractal dimension: About 1.893.
+This number captures how the carpet fills space more than a line does but less than a solid square.

 Iteration 0

-A solid filled square with no subdivisions.
-This is your starting point — useful only as a baseline.
+A solid filled square, no subdivisions.
+Just a baseline.

 Iteration 1

-The square splits into a 3×3 grid and the center cell is removed, leaving 8 filled cells and 1 empty cell.
+The square splits into a 3×3 grid and the center cell gets removed.
+You're left with 8 filled cells and 1 empty one.

 Iteration 2

-Each of those 8 filled cells is subdivided again, removing 8 more center cells.
-You now have 64 filled sub-cells and 9 total holes of varying sizes.
+Each of those 8 filled cells subdivides again, removing 8 more center cells.
+That gives you 64 filled sub-cells and 9 total holes of varying sizes.

 Iteration 3–6

-Complexity increases exponentially.
-At iteration 3 you have 512 filled cells; at iteration 5, over 32,000.
-Most screens cannot resolve individual cells beyond iteration 6 at typical canvas sizes.
+Things grow fast from here.
+Iteration 3 has 512 filled cells; iteration 5 has over 32,000.
+Most screens can't resolve individual cells past iteration 6 at typical canvas sizes.

-A general rule: match your iteration depth to your canvas size.
-A 729×729 canvas (3^6) maps perfectly to iteration 6 because each cell is exactly one pixel wide.
+A good rule of thumb: match your iteration depth to your canvas size.
+A 729×729 canvas (3^6) maps perfectly to iteration 6 because each cell lands on exactly one pixel.

-- Set iteration depth.
-Choose a value between 0 and 6.
-Start with 3 or 4 if you are experimenting for the first time.
+2. Set iteration depth.
+Pick a value between 0 and 6.
+If this is your first time, start with 3 or 4.

-- Pick fill colors.
+4. Pick fill colors.
 Select a foreground color for the filled squares and a background color for the removed sections.
-High-contrast combinations (black on white, or neon on dark) work best for presentations.
+High contrast combinations like black on white or neon on dark read well in presentations.

-- Generate.
+5. Generate.
 Click the generate button.
-The fractal renders directly in your browser.
+The fractal renders in your browser.

-- Download or copy.
-Save the resulting image for use in documents, slides, or code projects.
+6. Download or copy.
+Save the image for use in documents, slides, or code projects.

 | Use Case | Depth | Canvas | Foreground | Background | |---|---|---|---|---| | Quick preview | 3 | 243×243 | Black | White | | Presentation slide | 5 | 729×729 | Navy | Light gray | | Generative art | 4 | 600×600 | Custom hex | Custom hex | | Pixel-perfect print | 6 | 729×729 | Black | White |